PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 * #### Total percentage equal outputs reused

-**The red line** is the percentage of equal outputs reused on the total number of equal outputs.
+**The orange line** is the percentage of equal value outputs addresses reused on the total number of equal value outputs addresses.
 An equal value output address is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).

+**The red line** is the percentage of equal value outputs that belong to equal value outputs addresses reused on the total number of equal value outputs.

 Example: